foerstner-lab/Training_Material-Knowledge_Graphs_and_Linked_Open_Data/Basics.md

 relationships between entities in a structured manner.

 At the heart of a Knowledge Graph are nodes and edges.
-Nodes represent entities—such as people, organizations, or concepts—while edges denote the relationships between these entities.
-For example, in a Knowledge Graph about a movie industry, nodes could include actors and films, and edges would capture relationships like "acted in" or "produced by."
+Nodes represent entities (such as people, organizations,) or concepts while edges denote the relationships between these entities.
+For example, in a Knowledge Graph about a movie, nodes could include actors and films, and edges would capture relationships like "acted in" or "produced by."